 - 5.5.1 The University actively promotes equality of opportunity for all and welcomes applications from a wide range of people.
 Having a criminal conviction will not necessarily prevent someone from studying at the University; this will depend on the nature of the course and the circumstances and background of the offences. - 5.5.2 The University complies fully with the Disclosure and Barring Service (DBS) Code of Practice and undertakes to treat all applicants fairly.
 Any information about an applicant's criminal convictions will be disclosed only to those people who need to see it as part of the admissions process. - 5.5.3 A declaration of all criminal convictions is a requirement for courses where the final award also confers a licence to practice in a profession where certain types of crime, or any criminal record, could prevent a licence being granted, or where a DBS check is required because the course involves close working with either children or vulnerable adults.
 In such cases, the criteria for consideration of this aspect of an applicant's background, in relation to his/her admission to a course, is explained in course literature.
 Applicants for these courses would require a DBS check.
-The Head of School is responsible for ensuring that procedures are in place for the consideration of convictions in line with professional body requirements and for notifying applicants of the outcome.
+The Head of School is responsible for ensuring that procedures are in place for the consideration of convictions in line with professional body requirements and for notifying applicants of the outcome. - 5.5.4 It is important to note that should your Enhanced Disclosure and Barring Service (DBS) check prove to be unsatisfactory for the purpose of the course you have applied to, your offer of a place for that course may be withdrawn.
+If you have already enrolled on a course and your DBS check subsequently discloses a criminal conviction, you may be required to withdraw from the course even if you have already started.
+If you are aware that your DBS check will disclose a previous conviction, please contact (the course leader) for advice as not all convictions may preclude you from continuing with the course

-- 5.5.4 In relation to applications for other courses, applicants only need to declare offences against the person whether of a violent or sexual nature, or convictions for commercial drug dealing or trafficking.
-Convictions that are spent (as defined by the Rehabilitation of Offenders Act 1974) are not considered to be relevant and applicants should not reveal them. - 5.5.5 Applicants who declare a criminal conviction will not be automatically excluded from the application process.
-However, the Head of Admissions may ask for more information before making a decision, including requesting a DBS check.
+- 5.5.5 In relation to applications for other courses, applicants only need to declare offences against the person whether of a violent or sexual nature, or convictions for commercial drug dealing or trafficking once an offer has been accepted by the applicant.
+Convictions that are spent (as defined by the Rehabilitation of Offenders Act 1974) are not considered to be relevant and applicants should not reveal them. - 5.5.6 Applicants who declare a criminal conviction will not be automatically excluded from the enrolment process.
+However, the Head of Admissions may ask for more information before making a decision.
 The details will be submitted for assessment by an authorised Panel of the University or Partner College in relation to the University's duty of care to the wider University community.
-Where the Panel judges the risk to the University or Partner College community is significant, admission may be refused, restricted or withdrawn.
+Where the Panel judges the risk to the University or Partner College community is significant, enrolment may be refused, restricted or withdrawn.
 In such cases, applicants will be given the reasons for refusal or restriction and to discuss these with the Chair of the Panel.